In This Post

 How Much Can I Borrow?

-Your solicitors will give a prediction of the entire <bloglink>cost of your legal fees<bloglink> until the conclusion of your case, and most lenders set this sum as your pre-approved credit limit.
+Your solicitors will give a prediction of the entire <bloglink>cost of your legal fees<bloglink> until the conclusion of your case, and most lenders set this sum as your pre-approved credit limit, although extensions can often be arranged to cover unforeseen circumstances.

 Do I Need A Solicitor To Apply For A Divorce Loan?